Industry replies to proposed FCC rule changes on robocall blocking

 - Given indication that the costs of implementation and operation of robocall mitigation is very high and suggestions that this should be cost-free to all beneficiaries, Smithville hopes for “some magical or innovative less costly solution”

-- Gateway attestation and out-of-band STIR might underpin a new and affordable approach to robocall mitigation
+- Gateway attestation and out-of-band SHAKEN might underpin a new and affordable approach to robocall mitigation

 - They’re opposed to blocking unsigned calls